 It used to be easy to choose an iPad.
-There was one model, perhaps two, and all you needed to choose was the color and how much storage you wanted.
-Oh how things have changed!
-Nowadays, you have multiple options to choose from, each with varying configurations; it’s not so simple to know right off the bat which iPad is best for you.
+When there were just a couple of models available, all you needed to choose was the color and how much storage you wanted.
+But things have changed.
+Nowadays, you have multiple options to choose from, each with varying configurations; it’s not so simple to determine which iPad is best for you.

-If you want an iPad today, there are five different models, each with different feature sets.
-There are three different sizes, and the price varies from as low as $269 to as much as $1,099 (and that’s without any of the accessories that make the new iPad Pro models interesting).
-You have options for Wi-Fi, or cellular and Wi-Fi, and from two to four color options, depending on the model.
-Altogether, there are 77 possible iPad configurations; as you can see, it's far from simple to choose the one you need.
+If you want an iPad today, there are four different models, each with different feature sets.
+There are five different sizes, and the base price ranges from as low as $329 to as much as $1099 (these prices are for Wi-Fi only, with the base storage amount, and without any of the accessories that enhance some iPad models).
+You can choose models that offer Wi-Fi, or both cellular and Wi-Fi, and even 5G on some models, and there are as many as five color options, depending on the model.

 Based on your needs, how can you tell which iPad you should get?
-In this article, I’m going to take a look at the different iPads, and recommend which iPad is best for you, depending on how you plan to use it.
+In this article, I’m going to look at the different iPad models and recommend which iPad is best for you, depending on how you plan to use it.

 You work on your iPad